Joe Stevens: Career

+Commercial use of work

 Stevens' 1965 photograph of Johnny Cash and guitarist Luther Perkins backstage at Carnegie Hall was used in the 2019 public television series Country Music.

-His photograph of blues musician B. B. King in London appeared in the 2024 biography of King's cousin Bukka White.
+Stevens' photograph of blues musician B. B. King in London appeared in the 2024 biography of King's cousin Bukka White.

 Personal life and death

 Both of Stevens' marriages ended in divorce.

-A resident of New Hampshire in his later years, he died at a nursing facility in Concord, New Hampshire, on August 26, 2025, at the age of 87.
+Moving to New Hampshire in the 1980s, Stevens' lived in Portsmouth for many years and died in hospice in Concord, New Hampshire, on August 26, 2025.
+He was 87.